 If I had a quarter for every time a working mom told me that, my husband could retire.

-First, staying at home isn’t about “luck” as it is planning and budgeting; Second, some days I felt like I’d made a shitty decision leaving my thriving career, especially after just putting myself through grad school.
+First, staying at home isn’t about “luck” as it is planning and budgeting; second, some days I feel like I’ve made a crappy decision leaving my thriving career, especially after just putting myself through grad school.

-But, then I look down at my happy little girl and am so happy I can see all her firsts instead of paying a stranger to witness them.
-I can also lend a shoulder to my 13-year-old stepson, Chris, as he goes through the transition of life (aww, he already has a girlfriend), and attend his soccer games.
+But, then I look down at my sweet little girl and am so happy I can see all her firsts instead of paying a stranger to witness them.
+I can also lend a shoulder to my 14-year-old stepson, Chris, as he goes through life’s transitions (aww, he already has a girlfriend), and attend his soccer games.

 You must do what works best for your family.
 However, once you start ignoring the naysayers and haters, you’ll feel a lot better.